 How many expungements can you get in NC?

 The new law makes a much needed change by allowing a person to erase an unlimited number of charges that have been dismissed no matter when they occurred.

 How long do you have to wait to get a criminal record expunged?

 As stated above the wait period varies depending on the charge, the age of the defendant, and the nature of the charge.

 Can an expunged record be found?

 The answer is maybe.
 Senate Bill 445 does allow law enforcement and prosecutors access to criminal charge information that have been removed from a record.
 This is a change from the prior law.
-Private databases may allow keep otherwise destroyed data.
+Private databases and internet mugshot websites may also keep otherwise destroyed data.

 What does it mean to have your record expunged?

 When a record is expunged the charge will be removed from your official State criminal record.